ABOUT ROHATYN | JEWISH STONES UA

 Headstone recovery work in progress.

 Efforts to recover displaced Jewish headstones in Rohatyn began almost as soon as Jewish survivors could return to the town after Ukraine gained its independence from the Soviet Union in 1991.
-Fishel Kirshen led and funded most of the early efforts, in partnership with local teacher Mykhailo Vorobets, a longtime activist in the multicultural history of Rohatyn.
-By the time Kirshen passed away before 2011, the "old" Jewish cemetery had about ten intact or broken standing headstones and a similar number of loose headstone fragments and grave covers, while the "new" Jewish cemetery had three intact standing headstones, about ten mostly-intact downed headstones, and about 25 loose fragments.
+Fischel Kirschen led and funded most of the early efforts, in partnership with local teacher Mykhailo Vorobets, a longtime activist in the multicultural history of Rohatyn.
+By the time Kirschen passed away before 2011, the "old" Jewish cemetery had about ten intact or broken standing headstones and a similar number of loose headstone fragments and grave covers, while the "new" Jewish cemetery had three intact standing headstones, several mostly-intact downed headstones, and about 25 loose fragments.

 In 2011, Rohatyn Jewish Heritage joined with the Rohatyn District Research Group to fund and coordinate Jewish headstone recovery in the town, renewing the partnership with Mykhailo Vorobets for local communication, labor arrangements, and payments.
 For more than a decade, recovery efforts by townspeople, by the City, and by Rohatyn Jewish Heritage and its volunteers, have gathered more than 500 headstone fragments and an occasional intact headstone from around the city and returned them to the "old" Jewish cemetery for safekeeping.
 Rohatyn residents have assisted the effort by reporting discovered headstones and in some cases even moving individual stone fragments to the "old" cemetery themselves.